 • It is possible to develop new ways of thinking about the trauma event and its meaning.

-Patients are not required to conduct in vivo exposures outside of sessions.
-However, research has found that confronting previously avoided people, situations and places related to the trauma occurs spontaneously in WET (6).
+Patients are not required to conduct in-vivo exposures outside of sessions.
+However, research has found that confronting previously avoided people, situations and places related to the trauma often occurs spontaneously among patients receiving WET (8).

 Back to Top